sourceinstitute/peerlearningguide/_includes/index.md

   <a href="http://gum.co/mentorimpact"><img src="public/img/mentorimpactcover.png"></a>
 </div>

 Startup mentors are experienced professionals and investors.
-And yet, founders often leave mentoring more confused than they started, and they don't apply the best advice.
+And yet, founders often leave mentoring more confused than they started.
+And they don't apply the best advice.

 So we did some research.
 We found the mentors that truly changed startups, and we asked them how they do it.